Considerations Before Buying a Second HomeMay 24, 2017

 Before searching for a second home, it is important to clearly define your goals for the home – whether it is a retirement destination, an investment property, or used for other purposes.
 Next, build your team of professionals, including a banker, tax advisor, and real estate agent who can help you navigate the process.
 Remember that purchasing a second home is a big decision that should be made carefully, and in the context of your total financial life.
 So be sure to include your financial advisor or planner.

-- Commerce Trust does not provide tax advice or legal advice to customers.
-Consult a tax specialist regarding tax implications related to any product and specific financial situations.
+- Commerce does not provide tax advice or legal advice to customers.
+Consult a tax specialist regarding tax implications related to any product and specific financial situation.

 - Data contained herein from third-party providers is obtained from what are considered reliable sources.
 However, its accuracy, completeness or reliability cannot be guaranteed.